aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 The project is already configured to import the KMS SDK.

-Client construction is simple.
+Here's a demonstration of client construction -- it's pretty simple.
 Since we're running in AWS Lambda, the region and credentials are automatically configured for us.

+Don't worry about adding this client yet, we'll add it in along with other functionality explained below.

 .. tabs::